-For more information on uninstalling the Novell iPrint Client, see Section 4.10, "Uninstalling the Novell iPrint Client," on page 76.
+For more information on uninstalling the Novell iPrint Client, see "Uninstalling the Novell iPrint Client" on page 89.

-4.3 Updating the iPrint Client
+Updating the iPrint Client

 Periodically, users need updates to the Novell iPrint Client.
 You need to decide how to manage this.
-If you want iPrint to automatically update the clients, see "Automatically Updating the iPrint Client" on page 59, or you can choose to distribute a newer client through a software distribution package that uses and application such as Novell ZENworks.
+If you want iPrint to automatically update the clients, see "Automatically Updating the iPrint Client" on page 71, or you can choose to distribute a newer client through a software distribution package that uses and application such as Novell ZENworks.

 You are allowed five times to reject the iPrint Client update.
-After that the iPrint Client is forced.
+After that the iPrint Client update is forced.

-NOTE: If you install a printer, and an administrator has updated the iPrint Client to version 5.40 then created a profile and associated the profile with a printer, you see an error indicating The parameter is incorrect if you attempt to install the same printer and you have an earlier version of iPrint on your workstation..
+NOTE: If you install a printer, and an administrator has updated the iPrint Client to version 5.40 then created a profile and associated the profile with a printer, you see an error indicating The parameter is incorrect if you attempt to install the same printer and you have an earlier version of iPrint on your workstation.
 You can ignore this message.
-For more information, see the error code "87" on page 186.
+For more information, see the error code "87" on page 192.

-4.4 Managing Print Jobs from the Client
+Managing Print Jobs from the Client